 BM, BEd: Univ. of Toronto.
 Professional Studies, The Juilliard School, with Jacob Lateiner and Yoheved Kaplinsky.
 Further studies in New York with Dorothy Taubman.
 M.M., Post-Grad Diploma with Distinction: Karol Szymanowski Academy of Music in Katowice, with Anna Górecka.
 Post-Graduate Artist Diploma: Feliks Nowowiejski Academy of Music in Bydgoszcz, student of Katarzyna Popowa-Zydroń.
 DMus: McGill University Schulich School of Music.
 Further studies in Europe with Maria João-Pires, Robert Levin, Dmitri Bashkirov.

-Noted by Tonebase Piano as “a revered peagogue,” Mr. Dunn has given lectures, workshops and master classes at Bydgoszcz Academy of Music, Katowice Academy of Music, McGill University, University of Puget Sound (Seattle), MTNA Seattle, Canadian Music Centre (CMC), Chopin University of Music (Białystok), Vilnius Academy Pre-College (Lithuania), ORMTA branches across Ontario, British Columbia Music Teachers, Yukon Music Teachers, Piano League, Tonebase Live, Collegeum Musicum Conservatory (Toronto), North York Suzuki School (Toronto), International School of Music in Sydney, and Ravenswood School in Sydney (Australia).
-His articles have been published in the Canadian Music Educators’ Journal, Piano Magazine (formerly Clavier Companion), and Canadian Music Teacher.
-Of special importance to him was research at the former site of Auschwitz-Birkenau and music during the Holocaust, culminating in an article about Anita Lasker-Wallfisch (former cellist of the Auschwitz Women's Orchestra).
+Noted by Tonebase Piano as “a revered pedagogue,” Mr. Dunn has given lectures, workshops and master classes at Bydgoszcz Academy of Music, Katowice Academy of Music, McGill University, University of Puget Sound (Seattle), Laurier University, Canadian Music Centre (CMC), Chopin University of Music (Poland), Vilnius New School of Music (Lithuania), Queen's University, and many others.
+His articles have been published in Canadian Music Educators’ Journal, Piano Magazine (formerly Clavier Companion), and Canadian Music Teacher.
+Of special importance to him was research at the former site of Auschwitz-Birkenau on music during the Holocaust, culminating in an article about Anita Lasker-Wallfisch (former cellist of the Auschwitz Women's Orchestra).
 He is featured in the Frances Clark Center From the Artist Bench series (2022).
 He has received awards and distinctions for his scholastic, musical, and pedagogical achievements including the Teacher Recognition Award (RTO), Graduate Prize of CFMTA National Essay Competition, and research-creation funding from the FRQSC and Canada Council for the Arts.